FrancineMADOH/franny-app/lessonLearned.md

 For left we have to use s instead of l, And For Right we have to use e instead of r

   `

+Delete all the files with the same extension using the power shell `Get-ChildItem . -recurse -include *.orig | remove-item `